Alabama vs. San Diego State: Odds, spread, over/under - NCAA Tournament Sweet 16

 Alabama vs. San Diego State: Odds, spread, over/under and other Vegas lines - NCAA Tournament Sweet 16

-A Sweet 16 NCAA Tournament matchup features the No. 1 Alabama Crimson Tide (31-5) and No. 5 San Diego State Aztecs (29-6) to decide which of the teams is heading to the South Regional final when it tips off on Friday at KFC Yum!
-Center, starting at TBA.
+The No. 5-seed San Diego State Aztecs (29-6) head into a Sweet 16 matchup against the No. 1 Alabama Crimson Tide (31-5) on Friday at 6:30 PM as the NCAA Tournament continues at KFC Yum!
+Center airing on TBS.

-In this article, you will check out the spread and odds across multiple sportsbooks for the Alabama vs. San Diego State matchup.
+In this article, you will see odds and spreads for the Alabama vs. San Diego State matchup across multiple sportsbooks.

 Alabama vs. San Diego State Game Info